coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/learn/refinement-calculus/scratchpad.md

 That’s the rigorous backend for what you were calling grounding of expectations.

-You can keep this theorem in a short “Algebraic TAM-Learn” section: it’s 100% on top of the existing TAM, not a replacement.
+You can keep this theorem in a short "Algebraic TA-Learn" section: it's 100% on top of the existing TA, not a replacement.